How to Get Started with Email Automation

 Want to attract new subscribers to grow your following?
 In the early stages of your business?
 Just launched your website yesterday?
 Start here.

 This series is for your new website visitors.
-They’re people who aren’t all that familiar with you or your work.
+They’re people who aren’t all that familiar with you or what you do.
 They may not have a lot of time to peruse your website, so the goal of this series is to get them acquainted with you.

 Here’s how to set it up.